-The Commission cooperates with the OECD on studies that support countries improving skills governance, with particular reference to VET and adult learning systems and programmes, including in particular the Skills Outlook series, published every two years.
-The maximum EU contribution will indicatively be EUR 200 000 and will cover work towards the Skills Outlook 2025.
+The Commission cooperates with the OECD on studies that support countries improving skills governance, with particular reference to VET and adult learning systems and programmes, and define national skills strategies, a flagship action of the European Skills Agenda.
+This includes in particular the Skills Outlook series, published every two years.
+To cover work towards the Skills Outlook 2025, the maximum EU contribution will indicatively be EUR 400 000, in line with the support provided to the Skills Outlook 2023 in the yearly envelopes.